Swiss say working with Egypt, Ukraine to recover stolen assets

 The Alpine nation has also frozen 170 million Swiss francs ($189.8 million) linked to former Ukraine president Viktor Yanukovich and clan, the Swiss federal prosecutor's office said.

 "We don't act only when they lose power.
-There is a whole legal arsenal to avoid that money comes to the Swiss financial center," Zellweger told a briefing at the Swiss Press Club.
+There is a whole legal arsenal to avoid that money comes to the Swiss financial centre," Zellweger told a briefing at the Swiss Press Club.

 "There are preventive measures, every 'politically-exposed person' goes through an extremely deep examination.
 In Switzerland, a bank's board member must give the green light to open an account and it is reviewed every year," he said.

-"There is an arsenal to minimize the risk of money derived from corruption.
+"There is an arsenal to minimise the risk of money derived from corruption.
 I think that the system works pretty well.
 We take care of cases that fall between the cracks."

 Swiss banks are doing their due diligence, Zellweger said.